airpick/studyNotes/Code/Web/cssNotes.md

 * `display: none;` or `visibility: hidden;` hides content for everyone, including screen reader users
 * Zero values for pixel sizes, such as `width: 0px; height: 0px;` removes that element from the flow of your document, meaning screen readers will ignore it

+### 11.2 Contrast
+Low contrast between the foreground and background colors can make text difficult to read.
+Sufficient contrast improves the readability of your content, but what exactly does "sufficient" mean?

+The Web Content Accessibility Guidelines (WCAG) recommend at least a 4.5 to 1 contrast ratio for normal text. he ratio is calculated by comparing the relative luminance values of two colors.
+This ranges from 1:1 for the same color, or no contrast, to 21:1 for white against black, the strongest contrast.